Optimizing Regular Expressions via Rewrite-Guided Synthesis: Regular Expression Optimization (5 pages)

 \subsection{Regular Expression Preliminaries}

-Regular expressions are a classic formalism providing a compositional syntactic approach for describing \textit{regular languages}, and are useful for tokenizing input streams (e.g., in a lexer), pattern matching within text, etc. In software development practice, the term ``regular expression'' is often overloaded to refer to a variety of pattern-matching capabilities and syntaxes, so it is important to fix this definition for our work.
+{While $\S$\ref{subsec:expr_opt} discussed expressions generally, we will now focus specifically on \textit{regular expressions}.} Regular expressions are a classic formalism providing a compositional syntactic approach for describing \textit{regular languages}, and are useful for tokenizing input streams (e.g., in a lexer), pattern matching within text, etc. In software development practice, the term ``regular expression'' is often overloaded to refer to a variety of pattern-matching capabilities and syntaxes, so it is important to fix this definition for our work.
 We say that an expression $R$ is a \textit{regular expression} if and only if it matches the following grammar (we will use the term \textit{regex} when referring to pattern-matching expressions beyond this core language).

 \plstxset{or=\big\vert,or skip=2.5pt} { \begin{plstx} (regular expression) : R ::= 0 | 1 | c | R+R | R\cdot R | R^{\ast} \\ *(character from alphabet) : c [\in] \mathcal{A} \\ \set{or skip=1pt,or=\,} \set{or=\vert} \end{plstx}}